rathena/rathena/3rdparty/rapidyaml/README.md

     incorporated into ryml as if it is the same library.
 Defaults to `ON`.

-If you're developing ryml or just debugging problems with ryml itself, the following variables can be helpful:
+If you're developing ryml or just debugging problems with ryml itself, the following cmake variables can be helpful:
   * `RYML_DEV=ON/OFF`: a bool variable which enables development targets such as unit tests, benchmarks, etc. Defaults to `OFF`.
   * `RYML_DBG=ON/OFF`: a bool variable which enables verbose prints from